ipseitycode/ipseitycode/README.md

   ## 🤖 Who am I?

-Hi, I'm a web developer, working for three years creating robust and scalable digital solutions.
-Currently, I work at BusQe Brasil, contributing to the development of web solutions geared towards client objectives.
-I invite you to follow my repositories, commits, and status updates!
+Hi, i am a Web developer with 4 years of experience building robust and scalable web solutions.
+Currently working at BusQe Brasil, contributing to the development of web applications aligned with business goals.
+Feel free to explore my repositories, commits, and ongoing projects.

 </div>